MuhammedAkcin/MY-DEVOPS/hands-on/Kubernetes/kubernetes-03-networking-service-discovery/README.md

 ### Service Discovery

 The basic building block starts with the Pod, which is just a resource that can be created and destroyed on demand.
-Because a Pod can be moved or rescheduled to another Node, any internal IPs that this Pod is assigned can change over time.
+Because a Pod can be moved or rescheduled to another Node, any internal IPs that this Pod is assigned can change over time

 If we were to connect to this Pod to access our application, it would not work on the next re-deployment.
 To make a Pod reachable to external networks or clusters without relying on any internal IPs, we need another layer of abstraction.
 K8s offers that abstraction with what we call a `Service Deployment`.